sap-tutorials/Tutorials/tutorials/appgyver-create-application/appgyver-create-application.md

 ---
-title: Create a Low-Code Application with SAP AppGyver
+title: Create an Application with SAP AppGyver
-description: In this tutorial, you will learn how to create a low-code application with SAP AppGyver on SAP BTP.
+description: In this tutorial, you will learn how to create an application with SAP AppGyver on SAP BTP.
 This application, created in a browser, can then be used with the AppGyver Previewer App to scan physical barcodes on food packaging to display calorific information.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, tutorial>license, topic>mobile]